lguez/Jumble/docs/index.md

 =========================================

-The treatment of kind attributes is different in NR\_util than in the original \"utility routines\" of Numerical Recipes.
+The treatment of kind attributes is different in NR\_util than in the original "utility routines" of Numerical Recipes.
 The procedures in NR\_util do not essentially require a large precision.
 For example, they do not require by themselves real double precision.
 But, if a procedure of NR\_util has a real argument, we want to allow a user to